Happy-Birdie/TrueHue/README.md

 ## TrueHue
-A realtime assitive dalonization tool for deuteranopia
+A real-time assistive daltonization tool for deuteranopia